isabella232/help-7/gitbook/superquery/superquery-editor/tab-settings.md

 * Interactive queries will start immediately.&#x20;
 * Queries with batch priority have fewer quota restrictions, but may not execute for up to 24 hours.&#x20;

-For more details on query priority, see GCP’s [documentation](https://developers.google.com/bigquery/docs/queries#batchqueries).
+For more details on query priority, see GCP's [documentation](https://developers.google.com/bigquery/docs/queries#batchqueries).

 ### Processing Location